 A continuation of Spanish 3000.
 Not open to students fluent in Spanish.
+Prerequisite: SPAN 3000 or permission of instructor

-SPAN 3002 Hispanic Culture and Civilization.
+SPAN 3002 The Culture and Civilization of Spain and Latin America.
 (3)

 This course provides an overview of Spain's and Latin America's cultures and civilizations.
+Prerequisite: SPAN 2106 or permission of instructor